marciot/mac68k-fujinet-serial/README.md

 a Macintosh test app in [FujiTests] that can be used for testing.
 It is capable of loading the drivers, independently of the Desk Accessory, while printing troubleshooting messages.

-There is a [linux] directory with tools that can be run on a Linux host for testing when connected to the Pico via USB.
-It demonstrates how to make a loopback device.

 [floppy_serial_handler.cpp]: https://github.com/marciot/fujinet-firmware/blob/6e289701f7c8e8d0bf71c6c6ffdf7b793a6349fb/lib/device/mac/floppy_serial_handler.cpp#L20
 [FujiNet project]: https://fujinet.online